 Antifungal creams are the mainstay of jock itch treatment and have to be used for at least 2-4 weeks to bear the desired results.

 There are certain medications which may yield faster results but are much more costly than the standard topical options.

 Self-Care Tips and Home Treatment

-Once you have contracted jock itch, there aren’t any reliable home remedies that can help you relieve the condition.
+Once you have contracted jock itch, there aren’t any reliable home remedies or home cures that can help you relieve the condition.
 The most you can do is to contain the spread of infection by following proper hygiene.